Sparsity-Inducing Categorical Prior Improves Robustness of the Information Bottleneck: Introduction

-Sparsity has been considered in the context of latent variable models by a handful of works, but mostly in the context of unsupervised learning.
-Notable works include the sparse Dirichlet variational autoencoder (sDVAE) (\cite{burkhardt2019decoupling}), epitome VAEs (eVAE) (\cite{yeung2017tackling}), variational sparse coding (VSC) (\cite{tonolini2020variational}), and InteL-VAE (\cite{miao2022incorporating}).
+Sparsity has been considered in the context of latent variable models in a handful of works.
+In linear latent variable modeling, \cite{lan2014sparse} proposes a sparse factor model in the context of learning analytics, \cite{chun2010sparse} proposes a sparse partial least squares (sPLS) method to resolve inconsistency issue that arises in standard PLS in a high-dimensional setting, and \cite{yang2019survey} reviews advances in sparse canonical correlation analysis.
+Most of the work in sparse linear latent variable modeling fixes the latent dimensionality or treats it as a hyperparameter.
+In nonlinear latent variable modeling, sparsity was proposed mostly in the context of unsupervised learning.
+Notable works include sparse Dirichlet variational autoencoder (sDVAE) (\cite{burkhardt2019decoupling}), epitome VAE (eVAE) (\cite{yeung2017tackling}), variational sparse coding (VSC) (\cite{tonolini2020variational}), and InteL-VAE (\cite{miao2022incorporating}).
 Most of these approaches do not take into account the uncertainty involved in introducing sparsity and treat this as a deterministic selection problem.
-Ignoring the uncertainty in the selection can lead to loss of robustness in inference and prediction.
-Although the application of the Indian buffet process (IBP) in VAE (\cite{singh2017structured} , \cite{griffiths11a}) provided a way to define distribution over the selection parameters inducing sparsity, since it was developed primarily for topic models, the selection of the latent dimension occurs in IBP by setting some of the latent variables zero for all observations.
-This might not be ideal for dimensionality reduction or representation learning in complex supervised learning tasks where each data point may exhibit a different number of latent features, in which case the IBP model can be oversimplified.
+Approaches such as the Indian buffet process VAE \cite{singh2017structured} relax this and allow learning a distribution over the selection parameters that induce sparsity, but only allow global sparsity.
+Ignoring uncertainty in selection and the flexibility to learn a local data-driven dimensionality of the latent space for each data point can lead to a loss of robustness in inference and prediction.

-While all these approaches have been proposed for the unsupervised learning, we are interested in the supervised learning scenario introduced with the IB approach, which poses a different set of challenges because the sparsity has to cater to accurately predicting $Y$.
-Only one recent work (\cite{kim2021drop}) that we know of has considered sparsity in the latent variables of the IB model, but here the latent variable is assumed to be deterministic, and the sparsity applied indirectly by weighting each dimension using a Bernoulli distribution, where zero weight is equivalent to sparsifying.
+We also note that the aforementioned approaches have been proposed for unsupervised learning, and we are interested in the supervised learning scenario introduced with the IB approach, which poses a different set of challenges because the sparsity has to accommodate accurate prediction $Y$.
+Only one recent work (\cite{kim2021drop}) that we know of has considered sparsity in the latent variables of the IB model, but here the latent variable is assumed to be deterministic, and the sparsity applied indirectly by weighting each dimension using a Bernoulli distribution, where zero weight is equivalent to sparsification.